LearnPress/learnpress/readme.txt

 - [Random Quiz add-on for LearnPress](https://thimpress.com/product/random-quiz-add-on-for-learnpress/) - allow you to create a random questions quiz.
 Each student will get different quiz within a same course.
 - [Paid Membership Pro add-on for LearnPress](https://thimpress.com/product/paid-membership-pro-add-learnpress/) - integrate Paid Membership Pro into LearnPress, bring membership feature to your powerful WordPress based LMS system.
 - [Announcement add-on for LearnPress](https://thimpress.com/product/announcement-add-on-for-learnpress/) - Announcement is a great way to promote your courses and update new features + contents of your courses, email notification included.
 - [Frontend Editor add-on for LearnPress](https://thimpress.com/product/frontend-editor-add-on-for-learnpress/) - Frontend Editor add-on for LearnPress enable your courses to be edited from the frontend.
-Your instructors doesn't need to go to the WP Dashboard to create and edit courses anymore with Frontend Editor add-on.
+Your instructors don't need to go to the WP Dashboard to create and edit courses anymore with Frontend Editor add-on.

 ###LearnPress has been translated into the following languages###